J-DubApps/J-Dub-Prompts/README.md

 # J-Dub-Prompts

-### A curated list of my favorite or most-used LLM prompts, in markdown form.
+### A curated list of my favorite or most-used LLM prompts.

 **Prompt Engineering**: ***The practice of designing and refining inputs to guide AI models toward producing desired outputs.***